Lionfish Hunter Certification

 Lionfish Specialty (2-Tank)

-Instruction, certification, classroom lesson, air tanks, belts, lead weights, towels and drinking water, use of sling spear and safety equipment
+Instruction, certification, classroom lesson, use of sling spear and safety equipment

 What's Not Included